 What is Xylitol?

 MorSweet has all the sweetness of common sugars, yet has 40% fewer calories.
-MorSweet is an ideal healthy sugar substitute in foods prepared for weight loss or for anyone concerned about the overuse of sugar in their diet.
+MorSweet is an ideal alternative sweetener; Found in foods prepared for weight loss or for anyone concerned about the overuse of sugar in their diet.

 Diabetes and Obesity:

-MorSweet can be substituted for most common sweeteners without compromising taste or texture.
+MorSweet can be used as the best sugar alternative for most common sweeteners.
+So you don’t have to compromise on its taste or texture.
 Unlike so many other sugar alternatives, MorSweet does not have any aftertaste.
-It creates a lower glycemic effect when eaten because it is metabolized without insulin.
+It is metabolized without insulin, so it creates a significantly lower glycemic effect when eaten.
 Regular sugar has a glycemic index score of 85 to 100 compared to MorSweet’s glycemic index of only 7.
 This is great news for anyone who has to control their sugar consumption and choose foods low in glycemic effects.